diffblue/gitlab/doc/administration/pages/index.md

 1. Expand **Pages**.
 1. Clear the **Require users to prove ownership of custom domains** checkbox.
    This setting is enabled by default.

-WARNING:
-Disabling domain verification is unsafe and can lead to various vulnerabilities.
-If you *do* disable it, either ensure that the Pages root domain itself does not point to the secondary IP or add the root domain as custom domain to a project; otherwise, any user can add this domain as a custom domain to their project.

 ### Let's Encrypt integration